NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 <m-unique-3>.zones.$CATZ 0 IN PTR example.org.
 ```

-where `<m-unique-N>` is a label that tags each record in the collection.
-Nameservers MUST accept catalog zones even with those labels not really unique; they MAY warn the user in such case.

-Having a large number of member zones in a single RRset may cause the RRset to be too large to be conveyed via DNS messages which make up a zone transfer.
+where for a given member zone, `<m-unique-N>` is computed as follows:

+1. Start with the member zone name in canonical form, that is:
+   * with the name fully expanded (no DNS name compression) and fully
+     qualified, and
+   * with all uppercase US-ASCII letters replaced by the corresponding
+     lowercase US-ASCII letters;
+2. Append the wire format content of the TIMESTAMP RR located at `epoch.$CATZ`,
+   if present;
+3. Compute the SHA-1 hash of the string assembled in the previous steps;
+4. Check whether the hash value is unique (not seen for another member zone),
+5. If this is the case, convert the hash output to "Base 32 Encoding with
+   Extended Hex Alphabet" as specified in [@!RFC4648] and return; otherwise,
+   set the catalog zone epoch ((#catalogepoch)) to the current time, and
+   recompute member node labels for all member zones.

+[NOTE: The base32 output will produce 32 digits, no padding required.]

+The procedure is analogous to the calculation of NSEC3 RR owner names
+([@!RFC5155]) and produces unique and collision-resistant, yet predictable
+member node labels.

+Member node labels carry no informational meaning beyond labeling member zones.
+If a secondary finds that the member node for a given member zone has changed,
+this does not indicate anything about the member zone itself; it is merely the
+member node that has been renamed.
+Secondaries MUST handle this case
+transparently.
+(It is not necessary to handle the epoch change explicitly in
+any way, as long as changing member node labels are handled transparently.)

+Having the zones uniquely tagged with the `<m-unique-N>` label ensures that
+additional RRs can be added at or below the member node, for signifying
+member-zone-specific information (described below).
+Further, if member zones
-Having the zones uniquely tagged with the `<m-unique-N>` label ensures the list of member zones can be split over multiple DNS messages in a zone transfer.
+do not share a PTR RRSet, the list of member zones can be split over multiple

-The `<m-unique-N>` label also enables the state for a zone to be reset (see (#zonereset)).
-As long as no zone state needs to be reset at the authoritative nameservers, the unique label associated with a zone SHOULD remain the same.
+DNS messages in a zone transfer.

 The CLASS field of every RR in a catalog zone MUST be IN (1).